seagle0128/doom-modeline/README.md

 ;; You can specify one if you encounter the issue.
 (setq doom-modeline-project-detection 'auto)

+;; Whether to show the buffer position in the mode-line.
+(setq doom-modeline-enable-buffer-position t)

 ;; Determines the style used by `doom-modeline-buffer-file-name'.
 ;;
 ;; Given ~/Projects/FOSS/emacs/lisp/comint.el